Collodictyon

 Collodictyon is a genus of single-celled, omnivorous eukaryotes belonging to the collodictyonids, also known as diphylleids.
-Due to their mix of cellular components, Collodictyonids do not belong to any well-known kingdom-level grouping of that domain and this makes them distinctive from other families.
-Recent research places them in a new 'supergroup' together with rigifilids and Mantamonas, with the so-far informal name 'CRuMs'.
+Due to their mix of cellular components, collodictyonids do not belong to any well-known kingdom-level grouping of that domain and this makes them distinctive from other families.
+Recent research places them in a new "super-group" called CRuMs together with rigifilids and Mantamonas.

 Taxonomy and phylogeny

-Three species are currently recognised in this genus.
+Four species are currently recognised in this genus.
 The type species is Collodictyon triciliatum.
 A second species—Collodictyon sparsevacuolatum—named by Skuja is also recognised; this species is found in freshwater in the United States and Europe.
-A third species Collodictyon sphaericum has been described but its description is in doubt.
-A fourth species—Collodictyon hongkongense—has been described by Skvortzow but this description is considered inadequate and this species is regarded as being of dubious validity.
+A third species Collodictyon sphaericum has been described but its description is in doubt and reclassified as Quadricilia rotundata (Skuja 1948) Vørs 1992.
+A fourth species—Collodictyon hongkongense—has been described by Skvortzow.